 Where are the best beaches in Korea?

-If you’re looking for blue water and white sand, the East or South Coasts of Korea are your best bet.
+If you’re looking for blue water and white sand, the beaches on the south or east coasts of Korea are your best bet.
 And if a tropical feel is what you’re after – Jeju is definitely the place to find it.

 Really though, this is just the tip of the iceberg when it comes to Korean beaches.
 Happy exploring!